tsundere1230/stardbchallenge/src/lib/week4/Question1.svelte.md

 The last accepted submission is the final answer, which is caps/space/format/punctuation SENSITIVE.

-When you have correctly guessed 8 or more voice lines, open a ticket and show proof to receive an extra hint about the harder ones.

 Everything above this line is just information for the challenge.

 ---